CFOM-FM

 CFOM-FM is a French-language Canadian radio station located in Quebec City, Quebec, licensed to Lévis.
-The station has a hot adult contemporary format since August 2014.
+The station has an adult contemporary format since August 2014.

 Owned and operated by Cogeco, it broadcasts on 102.9 MHz using a directional antenna with an average effective radiated power of 16,800 watts and a peak effective radiated power of 32,800 watts (class C1).
 The station's transmitter is located at Mount Bélair.

+History

 It used to be an AM station, broadcast at 1240 AM from its inception in December 1967 until 1976, then moved to 920 AM until 1994 and was originally known as CFLS.
 In 1988, CFLS's then-owner, Radio Etchemin, planned to relocate CFLS from 920 kHz to the FM band at 106.3 MHz, with effective radiated power of 54,350 watts; this application was denied by the CRTC.
 (106.3 has since been occupied by the local Ici Radio-Canada Première outlet, CBV-FM.)
 CFLS's second application to relocate to FM, this time to 102.9 MHz, was successful, and the relocation was made in 1994.
 When the station switched to an oldies format in 1995, it changed its call sign to the current CFOM-FM.

 Ironically, CFLS was Quebec City's Top 40 station in the 1970s and early 1980s and had to compete, until 1976, against an English-language Top 40 station known as CFOM, which was closed by order of the CRTC for failure to respect CBC Radio affiliation requirements.
 That station began operating in 1949 under the callsign CJNT until 1954 when the call letters were changed to CJQC and were again changed in 1964 to become CFOM/1340.

+CFOM-FM's logo as a "Souvenirs Garantis" station, 2005–2012.

 In March 2009, then-owner Corus Entertainment expanded CFOM-FM's Souvenirs Garantis format (which was introduced on CFOM in 2005) to CHLT-FM in Sherbrooke, CJRC-FM in Gatineau, CHLN-FM in Trois-Rivières and CKRS-FM in Saguenay—replacing their long-time news-talk formats on these stations.